-If they cannot grow and adapt, if they need a relationship with a person who goes numb, who says yes, who sacrifices and feels guilty and responsible for other people's needs, then they will grow both resentful and bored.
+If they cannot grow and adapt, if they need a relationship with a person who goes numb, who says yes, who sacrifices and feels guilty and responsible for other people's needs, who takes dangerous and unnecessary risks, then they will grow both resentful and bored.

-If this is you now, then just wait and live your life in recovery.
-People who are attracted to health will be attracted to you.
+As you live your life with more health, as you drop the eating disorder life symptoms, people who are attracted to health will be attracted to you.

-People who have their own solid self esteem and are willing to be responsible for themselves will become visible to you as you become visible to them.
+New people who have their own solid self-esteem and are willing to be responsible for themselves will become visible to you as you become visible to them.

 In recovery and growing health, you have more choices and can have more satisfying relationships based on who you are now.

-How have your relationships changed as you move on your recovery path?
+How have your relationships changed as you progress on your recovery path?

 *Harmony of Creatures, painted by Margret Hofheinz-Döring